DallasBille/adventuro-front-end/README.md

 ## About the Project

-Adventuro is a project where a user can donate money to adventures they find interesting, a user can also create their own adventure to be funded.
+Adventuro is a crowdfunding project where a user can donate money to adventures they find interesting, a user can also create their own adventure to be funded.
 Any extra money donated is given to a charity of the adventurers choice.

 ![Imgur](https://i.imgur.com/1IuaWEo.png)

 ## Motivation:

-I began this project because I have spent the past 6 years working, travelling, and adventuring.
+The reason I created Adventuro is because the past 6 years worked, travelled, and adventured doing everything from riding a  49cc moped from Alaska to NYC, to riding a bicycle the length of New Zealand.
 I believe everybody should have the opportunity to go on a crazy adventure in their lifetime.
 Adventuring is an opportunity to cultivate wild stories and experiences that you will remember forever, and I don't think enough young people do it.

 ### Technologies:

 Adventuro uses React, Redux with Thunk, React Active Storage Provider, Material-UI, Bcrypt with localStorage, and React Router.
-It was using AWS as to store photo's, however it currently uses local storage.
+It was using AWS to store photo's, but currently uses local storage.

 ### Back End